RushOwl/code-push-server/cli/README.md

 1. Clone the CodePush Service repository.
 1. Install the necessary dependencies by running `npm install`.
 1. Build the CLI by running `npm run build`.
-1. Install CLI globally by running `npm install -g`.
+1. Bundle standalone binary `npm run bundle`.
+You can find it in `dist` directory.

 ## Getting started